smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * SQL Server tile-vewer setup error handling
 * Fixed SQL Server build directories with sahsuland_dev/master dependency issues, remaining hard coded USE sahsuland_dev; added checks for correct database and admin privileges.
   SQL Server sahusland now builds OK.
+* Create and delete a study (i.e. fixed all the triggers used in study creation so they now work)
+* Created a rebuild_all.bat script
+* Made build scripts relaible
+* Created a dummy rif40_run_study procedure and infrastructure to run

 #### Current TODO list (March 2017): SQL Server Port

 * Integrate geosptial and data loader data into sahsuland_dev, sahsuland